-- A creditor who is owed more than £750 has served a formal demand for an undisputed sum at the company's registered office and the debt has not been paid for three weeks; or - A judgment or other court order has not yet been satisfied.
+- a creditor who is owed more than £750 has served a formal demand for an undisputed sum at the company's registered office and the debt has not been paid for three weeks; or - a judgment or other court order has not yet been satisfied.
 Where a company is insolvent, the duties of its directors move from the interests of the shareholders to those of the creditors.

-The UK regime includes a range of options when a company faces insolvency, including administration, administrative receivership, corporate voluntary arrangement (now rarely used), creditors' voluntary liquidation and compulsory liquidation.
-In June 2020, the UK enacted the Corporate Insolvency and Governance Act, which introduced a moratorium and a new 'restructuring plan' as additional legislative tools.
+The UK regime includes a range of options when a company faces insolvency, including administration, corporate voluntary arrangement (now rarely used), creditors' voluntary liquidation and compulsory liquidation.
+In June 2020, the UK enacted the Corporate Insolvency and Governance Act, which introduced a moratorium and new "restructuring plan" as additional legislative tools and which amplifies the Companies Act 2006 scheme of arrangement process.